 This light and classy clean eating dessert recipe looks so much more complicated than it actually is!
 The key to success with this recipe is to choose a naturally firm pear, such as the red Anjou.
 Choose ones that are not quite ripe.
 Softer pear varieties and/or overly ripe ones have a tendency to turn to mush while cooking.
 Prep time: 10 minutes / Cook time: 25-30 minutes / Serves: 6

 Poached Pears Ingredients 3 c.
-Riesling or other sweet white whine 1/3 c. honey 3 whole cinnamon sticks 2 t. whole cloves 3 whole star anise 6 firm pears, peeled dash ground cinnamon, for garnish
+Riesling or other sweet white wine 1/3 c. honey 3 whole cinnamon sticks 2 t. whole cloves 3 whole star anise 6 firm pears, peeled Dash ground cinnamon, for garnish

 Honey Mascarpone Cream Ingredients